getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 Envelope.

 If the Envelope contains a large number of very small Items, omitting the length can be beneficial for compression.
-This is the case for session events.
+This is the case for sessions.

 The implementor should assess this on a per-case basis and explicitly argue about the decision.